 Questions of what can and can’t be made visible are central to this.
 Attempts to ‘re-measure’ the health effects of air pollution suggest current approximations are under estimating air pollution.
 This has given rise to a series of alarming statistics on the ‘actual’ number of deaths resulting from air pollution.
 The World Health Organisation has claimed that air pollution is a ‘public health emergency’ which is killing millions and threatening to overwhelm health services across the globe.
 Yet, these ways of measuring and making air quality visible are always going to ‘miss’ certain relations.
 For example, NOx emissions are linked to the production of ground level Ozone, another potent irritant.
 As one researcher on an air pollution project explained, if the emissions data are wrong then all the air pollution models are wrong.
 The scale of the problem is not just the recording of air pollution emissions, but also estimates of other pollutants and how these effect each other.
 These in turn have an influence human health and any future policy initiatives.

-To return to Volkswagen, what is most significant in the scandal is the way in which ‘the problem’ has shifted the ‘politics of air’.
+To return to the Volkswagon scandal, what is most significant is the way in which ‘the problem’ has shifted the ‘politics of air’.
 The different visualisations of air pollution have moved and challenged the idea of air pollution.
 The image of air pollution has moved beyond ‘the laboratory’, where it is constructed, stabilised and measured (e.g. in car manufacturer vehicle emissions tests), into the ‘real world’ where air pollution is materialised and made visible as part of ‘everyday’ practices and processes (e.g. ‘real world’ driving ‘on the road’ and through self-monitoring/ tracking technologies).
 This shift is ambiguous, for what these data represent and how they are to be used remains rather unclear.

 Questions around what gets counted as data and data practices are significant, but so are inquiries into the politics of and within data which also shape the ‘mattering of air’.
 We need to accept that measurements of air pollution are inherently unstable and uncertain, so that our research remits include processes of verification and computation as well as sites of data production and use.
 These are opportunities to critically explore the playing out of the social relations and political framings of knowledge about health and the environment.
 As Upritchard has argued, big data are also sites where social inequality gets (re)produced by omission, through analytics and by unequal data access and production, and, so, ‘questions about who benefits from big data descriptions may need to be explored together’.
 Making air pollution visible through data silences some dimensions (its inscription in objects outside the lab) and obscures others (inequalities within the data).
 That the problem of air pollution is being materialised in objects outside the laboratory (through how people drive their cars), and in practices which don’t get counted as ‘data’ (like citizen science projects) means that the air pollution problem is being constructed in particular ways, and not being constructed in other ways.